-The Family Link Scheme is a service for disabled children aged 0-18 years, which offers short breaks with an individual carer/family.
+The Family Link Scheme is a service for children with a disability aged 0-18 years, which offers short breaks with an individual carer/family.

 The scheme offers two services - link care and sitting.
 Link carers provide care based in their own homes (which can include overnight care).